ispirovjr/Thesis-Project-Cosmic-Web/README.md

 ## Solution and Project
 The goal of this project is to develop a machine learning algorythm that can reliably correct redshift distortions.
 To that end I will use the Illustris-3 Dark simulation for cosmological data.
 I distort the data using the innate velocity redshift as shown in early tasks and study the resultant structures of the cosmic web.
-To that end I will alsso develop density maps via DTFE (see below).
+To that end I will alsso develop density maps via [DTFE](https://github.com/jfeldbrugge/DTFE?tab=readme-ov-file).

 Moving further, I will use pytorch to teach a neural network how to reconstruct the true matter distribution from a flawed obervation.